4nd2in/edu/pages/LPI Essentials.md

 	- #### 1.
 For each of the following commands, identify whether it is associated with the Debian packaging system or the Red Hat packaging system:
 		- dpkg, apt-get -> Debian
 		- yum, dnf, rpm -> Red Hat
 	- #### 2.
 Which command could be used to install Blender on Ubuntu?
 After installation, how can the program be executed?
+		- apt-get install blender
+		- /user/bin/blender